Christof/vim_tips/vim_tips.md

 command `<C-x>s`.
 This goes back in the current line to a misspelled word and shows options in a popup menu.

+### Customization

+Vim can be customized by changing settings in the `.vimrc` file or setting it for the current session with an Ex command.
+The list of options is shown with `:h option-list`.
+For boolean options like `ignorecase` the following operations can be performed:

+* `:set ignorecase` enabled the feature
+* `:set noignorecase` disables the feature
+* `:set ignorecase!` toggles the setting
+* `:set ignorecase?` returns the current value of the option
+* `:set ignorecase&` reset the option to the default value

+Settings with values can be changed like: `:set tabstop=2`.
+`:setlocal` can be used instead of `:set` to change the settings only for the active buffer or window (for example for `number`).